ansible/workshops/exercises/ansible_windows/5-adv-playbook/README.md

 >
 > - used in Ansible to transform data inside a template expression,
 >   i.e. filters.
+>
+> - `debug:` Again, like in the `iis_basic` playbook, this task displays the URLs to access the sites we are creating for this exercise

 Section 3: Defining and Using Handlers
 ======================================